medicationforall/dollhouse/README.md

 ![](doc_image/03.png)<br />
 Shows the breakdown of the nine sections.

+---

-### Adding exterior details
+### Adding Exterior Details
 ![](doc_image/06.png)<br />
-I ended simplifying from the initial sketch.
+I ended up simplifying from the initial sketch.

 ![](doc_image/05.png)<br />
 I used [Microsoft 3d Viewer](https://all3dp.com/2/microsoft-3d-viewer-guide/) to generate the lighting on the model